Graduate Diploma in Chartered Professional Accountancy (CPA)

 Please contact the John Molson CPA program team for the entry requirements from your university.

-You are advised to submit an admission application to the undergraduate program, choosing the Bachelor of Commerce, major in Accountancy degree as your first choice and the Certificate in Accountancy program as your second choice.
+To complete the prerequisite courses, you would need to submit an application to the Bachelor of Commerce, major in Accountancy degree as your first choice and the Certificate in Accountancy program as your second choice.
+Be sure to include a note stating that you are applying to these programs to meet the entry requirements for the John Molson Graduate Diploma in CPA.

 If you have not completed the CPA prerequisite courses in a Canadian university, you cannot apply directly to the John Molson Graduate Diploma in CPA program.
 Even if you have a degree in accounting, you must complete the CPA prerequisite courses in a Canadian university to learn the Canadian accounting rules and regulations, before you can apply.